 Doctor's Notes on Childhood Ependymoma (Brain Cancer)

 Childhood ependymoma is a type of cancer that occurs when cells in the tissues of the brain and spinal cord start to grow abnormally.
-There are different types of ependymomas which can form anywhere in the fluid -filled ventricles and passageways in the brain and spinal cord.
-Once an ependymoma forms, areas of the brain that may be affected include the cerebellum, the brain stem, the cerebrum, and the spinal cord.
+There are different types of ependymomas which can form anywhere in the fluid-filled ventricles and passageways in the brain and spinal cord.
+Once an ependymoma forms, areas of the brain that may be affected include the cerebellum, brain stem, cerebrum, and spinal cord.

 Head and Neck Cancer QuizQuestion